dobromir-hristov/vuecommunity/docs/guide/community/job-market.md

   - Popular Coding Standards (ESLint, Prettier) - Understanding the need for ESLint or Prettier in a project.
 How to set it up and when to override popular presets.
   - Basic Webpack Knowledge - Knowing how Webpack works and to setup its build chain is always a plus, even when using Vue CLI.
   - Code Optimisation - Dynamic Imports (when does it make sense), Code Speed Optimisation, Time to first paint, General Page Speed Optimisations, Working on slow networks.
+  - Cross Browser compatibility - Polyfilling, Ponyfilling and graceful fallback for older browsers that your app supports.

 I advice you to apply for a position, even if you don't cover all the points.
 Depending on the position, most of the times there will be a senior developer guiding you to improve where you are lacking.